 Another difference between an invoice and a packing slip is who receives the documents.

 If you are the one sending these documents it’s important to keep in mind who will actually be receiving them.
-The invoice is to be sent directly to the person responsible for payment, while the packing slip is delivered to the person who receives the package.
-Sometimes this can be the same person, but in many situations it is not.
-It is important to remember this so that there are no miscommunications whether buying or selling.
+For example, send the invoice to the person responsible for payment.
+And, send the packing slip to the person who receives the package.
+Sometimes this can be the same person, but in many

 How It Works